exsmiley/eyemaster/README.md

  **Many thanks to [WebGazer](https://github.com/brownhci/WebGazer) for exposing the webgazing and blink detection capabilities!**

+**Also thanks to Graylock Hackfest for giving us an environment to create this idea**

  And an example of the scary face that will forever haunt us:

  ![](scaryface.png?raw=true)